mohamedhayibor/finance_for_hackers/README.md

 No matter your background you have to understand this concept.
 It applies to almost anything you do in life.
 It is the mostly used metric to determine how profitable an investement or venture is.

-> As the name implies it is the percentage change of gain or loss compared with your original investment.
+> As the name implies, it is the percentage change of gain or loss compared with your original investment.

 ### Internal rate of return [IRR]